Story

 2019

-Knox, K. Aboriginal Habitation in the Blue Mountains, in K. Knox and E. Stockton (eds) Aboriginal Heritage of the Blue Mountains: Recent Research and Reflections.
+Knox, K. Aboriginal Habitation in the Blue Mountains, in K. Knox and E. Stockton (eds) Aboriginal Heritage of the Blue Mountains.
 BMERT.

-Knox, K. Epilogue: An Aboriginal Place, in K. Knox and E. Stockton (eds) ibid.
+Knox, K. Epilogue, in K. Knox and E. Stockton (eds) Ibid.

-Knox, K. and Stockton, E. (eds) Aboriginal Heritage of the Blue Mountains: Recent Research and Reflections.
+Knox, K. and Stockton, E. (eds) Aboriginal Heritage of the Blue Mountains.
 BMERT.

 2017